N0Heart/DiscordB/README.md

 1) You must set up your own bot on the Discord developer portal site.
 This will genereate you a token in which the bot uses to gain access to the servers that you want it to gain access to.
 You can follow the first ~4.5 minutes of this video: https://www.youtube.com/watch?v=hoDLj0IzZMU&ab_channel=Indently to see how your bot should be set up.
+For general purposes, you want your bot to have admin priveleges under the Oath2 tab.
 Once you have your token copied, be sure to paste it into a local text file somehwere becuase it will only be displayed on the developer portal once.
 If you have completed step one correctly, your bot should be displayed as a member of your server, but offline.
 Note: if you post the token anywhere online, Discord will automatically and immediately change your token and you will have to repeat step 1.
 2) On the very last line of the program, replace the "xxx" with your discord token surrounded by "quotes".
 	example: bot.run("YOUR-DISCORD-TOKEN-HERE")